In this tutorial you will learn How to Install Entity Framework Core on your project.

 There are many EF Core commands like Migration, scaffoldings that needs to be executed.
 We use 2 tools to execute them.
 These are:

-Now open the package manager console (Tools > NuGet Package Manager > Package Manager Console) and enter dotnet ef command.
+First open Package Manager Console window (Tools ➤ NuGet Package Manager ➤ Package Manager Console) then install dotnet ef by running the following command.

 PM> dotnet ef

 You will see a horse picture telling the dotnet CLI has been installed successfully.

 Go to NuGet UI and search for Microsoft.EntityFrameworkCore.Tools, and install it (i.e the first one).

 You can download the full codes of this tutorial from the below link: